rust-lang/rust-clippy/book/src/development/define_lints.md

 ## Name the Lint

-A wise software engineer once said:
+A wise software engineer Phil Karlton once said:
 > There are only two hard things in Computer Science: cache invalidation and naming things.

 Naming a lint is no exception.